-- 164. With regard to the duties and powers of NRAs set out in Article 5, there are three types of NRA actions to monitor and ensure compliance with Articles 3 and 4. - Supervision, which encompasses monitoring by the NRA as set out in Article 5(1), and facilitated by the powers to gather information from ISPs in Article 5(2), on: - Monitoring of restrictions of end-user rights (Article 3(1)) - Monitoring of contractual conditions and commercial practices (Article 3(2)) - Monitoring of traffic management (Article 3(3)) - Monitoring and assessment of IAS performance and impact of specialised services on the general quality of IAS (Article 3(5) and Article 4) - Monitoring of transparency requirements on ISPs (Article 4); - Enforcement, which can include a variety of interventions and measurements as set out in Article 5(1); - Reporting by NRAs on the findings from their monitoring, as set out in Article 5(1). - 165.
+- 167. With regard to the duties and powers of NRAs set out in Article 5, there are three types of NRA actions to monitor and ensure compliance with Articles 3 and 4. - Supervision, which encompasses monitoring by the NRA as set out in Article 5(1), and facilitated by the powers to gather information from ISPs in Article 5(2), on: - Monitoring of restrictions of end-user rights (Article 3(1)) - o Monitoring of contractual conditions and commercial practices (Article 3(2)) - Monitoring of traffic management (Article 3(3)) - Monitoring and assessment of IAS performance and impact of specialised services on the general quality of IAS (Article 3(5) and Article 4) - Monitoring of transparency requirements on ISPs (Article 4); - Enforcement, which can include a variety of interventions and measurements as set out in Article 5(1); - Reporting by NRAs on the findings from their monitoring, as set out in Article 5(1). - 168.
+BEREC should foster the exchange of experiences by NRAs, on an ongoing basis, on their implementation of the Regulation. - 169.
 To monitor compliance, NRAs may request that ISPs and end-users provide relevant information.
-Information that can be requested from ISPs is discussed under Article 5(2) and NRAs may collect end-user complaints and ask end-users to complete surveys and questionnaires. - 166.
-Further guidance for specific Articles of the Regulation is described in paragraphs 167-179, and under Articles 3(2) and 3(5).
+Information that can be requested from ISPs is discussed under Article 5(2) and NRAs may collect end-user complaints and ask end-users to complete surveys and questionnaires. - 170.
+Further guidance for specific Articles of the Regulation is described in paragraphs 171-183, and under Articles 3(2) and 3(5).